DARSakthi/DARSakthi.github.io/other.markdown

 # Media and Press

 On 13 June 2022 I appeared on one of the [Active Inference Lab](https://www.activeinference.org/home)'s podcasts, ActInfLab GuestStream, episode 23.1, which was [livestreamed here](https://youtu.be/igY9iyowesc).
+I will appear on the podcast again in October to discuss my weak blankets paper.

 &nbsp;